The Employment Law Review: Denmark

 Pursuant to the Act on Entitlement to Leave and Benefits in the Event of Childbirth, employees are entitled to pregnancy, maternity, paternity and parental leave from the beginning of the employment relationship.

 A pregnant employee is entitled to pregnancy leave starting four weeks before the expected date of childbirth.
 After the birth, female employees are entitled to 14 weeks' maternity leave, of which the first two weeks after the birth are compulsory.
-The father or the co-mother is entitled to two consecutive weeks' leave after the birth or, subject to agreement with the employer, within the first 14 weeks after the birth.
+The father or the co-mother is entitled to two consecutive weeks' leave after the birth or, subject to agreement with the employer, within the first 14 weeks of the birth.
 Each parent has an individual right to 32 weeks' parental leave after the child is 14 weeks old.
-However, the father or co-mother is entitled to begin the parental leave within the first 14 weeks after the birth.
-A parent can choose to extend the parental leave by eight or 14 weeks.
+However, the father or co-mother is entitled to begin the parental leave within the first 14 weeks of the birth.
+An employee can choose to extend the parental leave by eight or 14 weeks.

-A pregnant salaried (white-collar) employee is entitled to half salary (including benefits and bonus) from the employer from four weeks immediately before the expected date of birth until 14 weeks after childbirth.
-In the absence of a collective agreement, blue-collar workers have no right to salary from the employer during pregnancy, maternity, paternity and parental leave.
+A pregnant salaried employee is entitled to half her salary (including benefits and bonus) from the employer from four weeks immediately before the expected date of birth until 14 weeks after childbirth.
+In the absence of a collective agreement, blue-collar workers have no right to salary from the employer during pregnancy, maternity, paternity or parental leave.
 However, it is customary for employers to pay full salary during pregnancy, paternity and maternity leave.
 Furthermore, it is fairly common for employers to pay full salary during parental leave to both men and women to a certain extent.
-As a clear starting point, the employee is entitled to maternity benefit from the government (a maximum of 4,355 Danish kroner per week (2019) before tax) during pregnancy, maternity and paternity leave, if the employee does not receive any salary from the employer while taking leave.
-Moreover, if parents are not entitled to salary from the employer while taking leave, they are jointly entitled to maternity pay for 32 weeks.
+As a clear starting point, the employee is entitled to maternity benefit from the government (a maximum of 4,460 kroner per week (2021) before tax) during pregnancy, maternity and paternity leave, if the employee does not receive any salary from the employer while taking leave.
+Moreover, if parents are not entitled to salary from the employer while taking leave, they are jointly entitled to maternity benefit for 32 weeks.

-Employers are entitled to reimbursement from the government of salaries paid to employees during pregnancy, maternity, paternity and parental leave.
-However, this entitlement only applies if an employee would have been entitled to maternity benefit had he or she not been receiving salary.
+Employers are entitled to (partial) reimbursement from the government of salaries paid to employees during pregnancy, maternity, paternity and parental leave.
+However, this entitlement only applies if an employee would have been entitled to parent-related or adoption-related benefit had he or she not been receiving a salary.

 Pregnant employees and employees on paternity, maternity or parental leave have a special protection against dismissal according to the Equal Opportunities Act.
 In the event of a dismissal, the employer must be able to show that the dismissal was neither in whole nor in part based on pregnancy or paternity, maternity or parental leave (see Section XIII.i).